rispoli-lab/Bilateral-Breast-Fusion-/README.md

 Download the package and upacked to desired folder.Add-to-Path all functions in folders "Morph functions" and "Kernel".

 ## 2. Pre-locate breast position.
- Users can define rotational angles
+ Users can define rotational angles, and breast size.
- Ratio of breast defined
+ Best ratio of breast scalling depends on the ratio of breast model voxels size to human model voxel size.
- Origin locations of breast model and human models
+ Origin locations of human models, and breast models and breast coil cordinates relative to the human models.
  The origion locations will be helpful for positioning the human models and breast models in EM simulation softeare.

 ## 3. Breast extrution to pectoral muscle.